William L. Mitchell Prize

 Applications must contain the following items: a letter of intent addressed to the “Mitchell Prize Committee,” three copies (or one electronic copy as a PDF) of the work placed in nomination, a one-page curriculum vitae, and, if required, any documentation regarding the approval of a theses or a dissertation or confirming the date of a publication.
 Web-based nominations do not require the submission of three copies, but free access to the web-site and instructions regarding its use must be offered, along with a statement regarding plans for maintaining and/or archiving the website.
 Letters of recommendation are not requested.

-Instructions to applicants will be posted in the summer of 2020.
+Detailed instructions to applicants will be posted in the summer of 2020.

 Before the prize is awarded at the BSA’s annual meeting, held in New York in late January, the winner will be contacted in advance and invited to receive the award at the meeting.
 Questions regarding the award should be addressed to the Mitchell Prize Coordinator: